Countries That Are Open to COVID-19 Vaccinated Travelers

 The Bahamas also welcomes unvaccinated travelers but requires them to show proof of a negative COVID-19 PCR test taken no more than five days before arriving, complete a daily health questionnaire, and take a rapid COVID-19 antigen test on the fifth day of their trip.
 Children 10 and younger are also exempt from testing.

-Vaccinated travelers heading to Bermuda must apply for a Bermuda COVID-19 Travel Authorization — which includes a negative PCR test for COVID-19 — 1 to 3 days before departure, which must be submitted 24 hours before travel.
+Vaccinated travelers heading to Bermuda must apply for a Bermuda COVID-19 Travel Authorization — which includes a negative PCR test for COVID-19 — one to three days before departure, which must be submitted 24 hours before travel.
 Upon arrival they will be tested for COVID-19 and will be required to quarantine until they receive their results.
-Following a negative test result, vaccinated travelers will not have to quarantine but must test on days 4, 8, and 14 of their trip.
+Following a negative test result, vaccinated travelers will not have to quarantine but must test on days four, eight, and 14 of their trip.

 British Virgin Islands

 Unvaccinated travelers are also welcomed but must quarantine for four days and get tested again on the fourth day in addition to the pre-travel and arrival tests.

 Croatia welcomes vaccinated travelers from countries, including the U.S., exempting them from pre-arrival testing or self-isolation requirements, according to Croatia's Ministry of the Interior.
 Vaccinated travelers must arrive at least 14 days after receiving their final shot of either a two-dose vaccine or the single-dose Johnson & Johnson vaccine.

 Alternatively, Croatia also welcomes American tourists who have not been vaccinated but requires them to either show proof of a negative PCR or rapid antigen COVID-19 test taken within 48 hours of arriving or show proof they have contracted COVID-19 and recovered within the last six months.
 Children under 7 years old with a parent or guardian are exempt.